10 Content Marketing Best Practices to Know in 2023

 After you use your auditing tool to assess your current structured data markup, you can get to the implementation process.

-Depending on your content management system (CMS), there are plugins you can use to implement your schema markup easily and quickly, even if you don’t have webmasters to help you — but you can also write scripts manually and implement via HTML.
+Depending on your content management system (CMS), such as WordPress and Joomla, there are plugins you can use to implement your schema markup easily and quickly, even if you don’t have webmasters to help you.

-No matter how you implement them, be sure to check them with your testing tools.
+No matter how you implement the code, be sure to check them with your testing tools.

 Depending on the types of schema you implement, it should pop up inside GSC once crawled by Google.